mantidproject/mantid/docs/source/techniques/ISISPowder-Tutorials.rst

 - Name of 'calibration' folder: **Calibration**
-- Name of cycle mapping file: **polaris_cycle_map_example.YAML** *Note: you may not have file extensions showing, in that case you will see 'polaris_cycle_map_example' and need to insert **.YAML** after the filename still*
+- Name of cycle mapping file: **polaris_cycle_map_example.YAML**
+  -  *Note*: you may not have file extensions showing, in that case you will see 'polaris_cycle_map_example' and need to insert **.YAML** after the filename

 .. _creating_inst_object_isis-powder-diffraction-ref: